Written by Randi Fine

 The Mastermind/Manipulator Child

-Unless identified, dealt with and modified, the hero, caretaker, mascot and mastermind roles assumed by children in emotionally abusive narcissistic homes will become lifelong mindsets.
+Unless identified, dealt with and modified, the hero, caretaker, mascot and mastermind roles assumed by children in emotionally abusive narcissistic families will become lifelong mindsets.
 Relationships, friendships, parenting, scholastic endeavors and careers will all be impacted by these dysfunctional adaptations.

 Children raised in families with narcissistic parents suffer tremendous emotional abuse.
 Healthy coping mechanisms are never taught, therefore never learned.
-In order to adapt and survive in this painful, hostile, confusing environment these children must find ways to cope.
+In order to adapt and survive in this painful, hostile environment these children must find ways to cope.
 Unless addressed and altered, their childhood coping methods, always maladaptive, are the ones they will use for the rest of their lives.

 This is copyrighted material.
 May only be shared with permission and proper attribution.